Traffic pumping

-Traffic pumping, also known as access stimulation, is a controversial practice by which some local exchange telephone carriers in rural areas of the United States inflate the volume of incoming calls to their networks, and profit from the greatly increased intercarrier compensation fees to which they are entitled by the Telecommunications Act of 1996.
+Traffic pumping, also known as access stimulation, is a controversial practice by which some local exchange telephone carriers in rural areas of the United States inflate the volume of incoming calls to their networks over what would naturally occur, and profit from the greatly increased intercarrier compensation fees to which they are entitled by the Telecommunications Act of 1996.

 Definition

-Under the regulatory mechanisms of the Telecommunications Act of 1996, wireless, and long-distance carriers, such as AT&T, Sprint, T-Mobile US, and Verizon, pay access fees to local exchange carriers (LECs) for calls to those carriers' subscribers.
+Under the regulatory mechanisms of the Telecommunications Act of 1996, wireless, and long-distance carriers including AT&T, Sprint, T-Mobile US, and Verizon, pay access fees to local exchange carriers (LECs) for calls to those carriers' subscribers.
 The FCC permits rural carriers to charge substantially higher access fees than carriers in urban areas, based on the rationale that they must pay for substantial fixed infrastructure costs while handling lower call volume.

-To increase the incoming call volume to those rural areas, and thereby fees earned, rural carriers partner with certain telephone service providers to route their calls through the rural carrier.
+Increasing the incoming call volume to those rural areas, and thereby their earnings from fees, rural carriers partner with certain telephone service providers to route their calls through the rural carrier.
 These services typically include phone sex and conference call providers, which expect a high volume of incoming calls.
-Notably, these service providers do not need to establish a physical, local presence for routing these calls.
-As a consequence of this arrangement, the rural carriers can receive millions of dollars of fees, which they share with the service providers.
+Notably these service providers do not need to establish a physical, local presence for routing these calls.
+As a result of this arrangement, the rural carriers can receive millions of dollars in fees, which they share with the service providers.

 Payment for inbound long-distance calls to small rural telephone companies is normally handled through a shared pool, the National Exchange Carrier Association ("NECA").
 Individual telcos are free to opt out of this process.
-For the first two years, they may bill interexchange carriers directly at an initially-high rural rate of five to thirteen cents per minute.
-After two years the carrier either rejoins the NECA pool, provides evidence to support continuing to charge the high rural rate or reduces rates to a level that can be supported.
-A sudden increase in inbound calling volume at about the same time as a telephone company leaves the NECA pool therefore can represent profitable two years for that firm.
+For two years after opting out, they may bill interexchange carriers directly at a (comparatively high) rate of five to thirteen cents per minute.
+After two years the carrier must either rejoin the NECA pool, provide evidence to support continuing to charge the high rate, or reduce rates to a level that can be supported.
+An increase in inbound calling volume at about the same time as a telephone company leaves the NECA pool can therefore represent a profitable two years for that firm.

-The numbers used for the service belong to a competitive local exchange carrier or independent telephone company and may be located in a rural numbering plan area in a sparsely-populated state, such as area code 218 in northern Minnesota or area code 712 in western Iowa.
+The numbers used for the service belong to a competitive local exchange carrier or independent telephone company and may be located in a rural numbering plan area in a sparsely populated state, such as area code 218 in northern Minnesota or area code 712 in western Iowa.